r-causal/tipr/paper.md

     ## The observed effect (1.1) WOULD be tipped by 1 unmeasured confounder
     ## with the following specifications:
-    ##   * estimated difference in scaled means between the unmeasured
+    ##   * estimated difference in means between the unmeasured
     ##     confounder in the exposed population and unexposed population: 0.5
     ##   * estimated association between the unmeasured confounder and
     ##     the outcome: 1.21